bonny/WordPress-Simple-History/readme.txt

 == Screenshots ==

 1. Simple History showing som recent changes to my posts, users and attachments.
+Also showing several failed login attempts to one of my users.

 2. Simple History settings.
 Choose to show the plugin on your dashboard, or as a separately page.
 Or both.
 Or none, since you can choose to only use the secret RSS feed to keep track of the changes on you web site/WordPress installation.

 3. The RSS feed with changes, as shown in Firefox.

-4. Widgets can be tracked too!

 == Changelog ==